Rosalynn Carter’s tiny hometown mourns a global figure who made many contributions at home

 “We’d start pouring her margarita; we knew that’s what she wanted,” Walker said.
 “She was just coming out of the pool right to her frozen rocks.”

-Because the former first lady – and eventually the former president – will be buried in Plains, townspeople said, there will always be a draw for outsiders who help support the town Jimmy and Rosalynn Carter made famous.
+Because the former first lady – and eventually the former president – will be buried in Plains, there will always be a draw for outsiders who help support the town Jimmy and Rosalynn Carter made famous, townspeople said.

 Said Stuckey: “They were thinking about economic development of Plains and tourism even in their deaths.”